G1213123/streamlit-webrtc/README.md

 ## streamlit-webrtc

-This app is made to run object tracking using both online real-time and fileuploaded video
+This app is made to run object tracking using both online real-time and file uploaded video

 This app makes use of components adopted from:
 - [streamlit-webrtc](https://github.com/whitphx/streamlit-webrtc)